bdelbosc/nuxeo-stacks/README.md

 ```bash
 ERROR: for elastic  Cannot create container for service elasticsearch: Conflict.
 The container name "/elastic" is already in use by container "3a7a444f4a01e0286ea54edabde0549be8564fd538d72d88b58661f6e73c4c62".
 You have to remove (or rename) that container to be able to reuse that name.
 ```
-All data are persisted into volume inside your env, so you can resume any env using a `docker-compose up`.
+All data are persisted using docker volumes inside your env, you can resume any env using a `docker-compose up`.

 # Stack exposition